Roronoa-17/TF_ZTM/README.md

 * Embedding - create a matrix of feature vector for each token (the size of the feature vector can be defined and this embedding can be learned)

 Note:- Embedding is best to convert text into numbers and it also converts meaningfully into numbers which is machine readable.

+04-07-2024

+To recreate a model the same as a some previous model you've created you can use the `tf.keras.models.clone_model()`